 Practical approach & disclaimer

 The next few weeks we will contact the city governments of Wilrijk and Antwerp to discuss this test phase.
-Only when they agree I will inform the gaming commission to explain the situation and to get some advise from them.
-Only a second green light here will get us started to roll out the test phase.
+I also inform the gaming commission to explain the situation and to get some advise from them.
+Only green light of both will get us started to roll out the test phase.